FaizanMuhammadSE/users/README.md

 React-Query (for chaching APIs)
 Axios
 MUI components
+Dayjs

 ## Questions Asked

-- Question: Search functionality on listing page?
+- `Question:` Search functionality on listing page?
+- `Answer: ` Completed
-  - Answer: On the listing page, there were two possibilities for listing, either through Table or through Card, so
+  - On the listing page, there were two possibilities for listing, either through Table or through Card, so
   - I went with the Table approach.
   - Here is how I achieved the search functionality:
   - I kept the search context to the visible records, meaning just records on the current page will take